KAUSSHIK/AI-Algorithms-COMS472/Lab2/README.md

 4. Follow the on-screen instructions to play against the AI agent.
 5. To adjust the search depth of the AI agent, modify the `depth` variable in the `main()` function.

+IF YOU WANT TO PLAY AGAINST THE AI, RUN THE `gomoku.py` SCRIPT.

+IF YOU WANT OT PLAY AI VS AI, comment out the some functions and replace them with the uncommented functions in the `gomoku.py` script.

 ## Dependencies

 - Python 3.x